The HELOA team is working hard to provide regular updates and advice to its members on the the impact of the Covid-19 outbreak.

 To aid sector wide conversation we have set up a member wide Slack.
 More information on this can be found in the email sent to you on Tuesday 24 March 2020, along with joining instructions.

-Each week we will also be sharing lots of information on the HELOA Facebook page, and will be using this channel for our weekly #HELOAatHome competitions.
+Each week we will also be sharing lots of information on the HELOA Facebook page.

 Remote meetings and events